1300 088 065

 Historic floods show the water levels that were reached in the January 2011 flood in Brisbane and the January 1974 flood.

-Buying Property in a Flood Zone
+Buying Property In A Flood Zone

 You might have difficulty getting a home loan if you are looking at buying a home that is in a flood zone – but depending on your financial position, you might be able to still qualify for a loan.